 By the end of this lesson, you should be able to:

-- Understand definitions and prinicples of sustainable development;
+- understand definitions and principles of sustainable development;

 You will be asked to read the following items throughout your lesson.
 Look for these readings in the required reading boxes throughout the lesson pages.

-Book chapter: C.U.
+Book chapter (E-Reserves): C.U.
 Becker, Sustainability Ethics and Sustainability Research, Ch.
 2. Meaning of Sustainability, Springer 2012, pages 9-15.